frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/hr-settings.md

 ### 3.6 Restrict Backdated Leave Application
 If checked, the system will not allow making a backdated leave application.

+> Introduced in version 13

+### 3.7 Automatic Allocate Leaves Based On Leave Policy
+If checked, leaves will be granted to the employees automatically based on the Effective From date as per the present Leave Policy Assignment.

 ## 4. Hiring Settings